What you need to know about Biden’s plan to cancel student loan debts

 Since March 2020, with congressional passage of the CARES Act, most borrowers have not had to make monthly payments on their student loan debt, with interest rates set at zero per cent.
 That pause has been extended seven times, including four times by President Biden, most recently in April.

-The amount of debt taken out to support student loans for higher education costs has exploded within the last decade, while tuition costs have surged, private university enrollment grew and governments stripped investments in higher education and aid, putting the burden of college costs on students and their families.
+The amount of debt taken out to support student loans for higher education costs has exploded within the last decade, while tuition costs have surged, private university enrollment grew, wages stagnated and governments stripped investments in higher education and aid, putting the burden of college costs on students and their families.

 Borrowers also have been trapped by predatory lending schemes and sky-high interest rates that have made it impossible for many borrowers to make any progress toward paying off their debt, with interest adding to balances that exceed the original loan.
 For many borrowers, that $10,000 in relief may only cover the cost of a year’s worth of interest.